microsoft/azuredevopslabs/labs/vsts/agile/readme.md

    <img src="images/33.png" width="624" />

-8. Let’s say that the devices team has decided that they want to add in a column that represents work that has been tested on a physical device.
+8. Let’s say that the devices team has decided that they want to add in a column that represents features that has been developed should go ahead for deployment.
-   This is the only team that would desire to keep track of such a state, and they can easily add this to their Kanban board.
-   Navigate to the **Settings** tab and go to **columns** tab and add a new column with the name **Devices Tested**.
+   Navigate to the **Settings** tab and go to **columns** tab and add a new column with the name **Deploy**.

    <img src="images/34.png" width="624" />

-## Exercise 5: Working with Task Board
+## Exercise 4: Working with Task Board

 1. Go to **Sprint 2** and click on **Board**.